 Rocky Fork State Park is a paradise for outdoor enthusiasts in southwest Ohio.
-Unlimited horsepower boating allows for excellent skiing on the 2,080-acre lake which also provides catches of bass, muskellunge and walleye for skilled fishermen.
+The region’s natural beauty can be enjoyed along the park’s hiking trails.
 Nearby, a scenic gorge, dolomite caves and natural wetlands add to the popularity of this recreation area.

 North Beach Marina offers fuel near the North Shore Beach Area.
-Contact the park office regarding seasonal docks or overnight rentals for the more than 600 docks.
+The park offers more than 700 docks; contact the park office regarding seasonal or overnight rental docks.

 A full-service campground offers electric, non-electric and full hook-up campsites suitable for trailers and tents at the northwest corner of the lake.
 Pets are permitted on all sites.
 Find more details on Rocky Fork State Park Campground.

 The park features an 18-hole disc golf course at the South Beach.
 Rental equipment is available and there is no fee to play.
 Practice 7 holes of disc golf at the campground.